MSc in Economics and Business Administration - Accounting, Strategy and Control

 Making strategies operational

-The focus of the concentration is on driving the company towards its goals by making its strategy operational.
+The focus of the programme is on driving the company towards its goals by making its strategy operational.
 There is a big difference between making a strategy and making it happen.
 Often this process is made difficult by vaguely defined goals or differences in perception of the strategy throughout the organisation.
 You will learn how to deal with these challenges by interpreting the strategy, breaking it down into smaller parts and making the goals concrete and measurable.
 This will enable you to create a uniform and tangible understanding of the strategy, from board level, down through management to the individual employee.

 Tools for decision making

 Knowing the effectiveness and the limitations of measurements is an important part in achieving this end.
 By using theories and models in management accounting, you will be able to measure everything from transaction cost and company value, to customer and employee satisfaction.
 You will learn about the strengths and weaknesses of these tools, and how they can create a foundation for decision making.
 The knowledge you gain from this will give you deep insight into the inner workings of the organisation, and allow you to understand how value is created in the company, and at what cost.